wellcometrust/grants_tagger/README.md

 As such, a user might want to create a docker image which can run grants-tagger.
-In order to do so, you need to create a Dockerfile, which sets up a linxu environment.
+In order to do so, you need to create a Dockerfile, which sets up a linux environment.
 E.g.
 ```
 FROM python:3.8-slim-bullseye
 ```